yumupgrades for production use, this is the repository for you.

 But how do you test performance of a VPS in a reliable way?

 First, sign up for any of the hosting providers mentioned.
 Next, create a new VPS with the lowest RAM amount available.

 All the testing is done via SSH.
 Once you are logged in as root user, you can test the performance of disk, RAM, and CPU.

 Test SSD Disk performance

 With modern PHP frameworks (WordPress can be considered as one), consisting of hundreds of small PHP files, it is extremely important to run the server off an SSD drive.
 Many hosting providers advertise SSD in their plans.
 But you may still find your site running slow.
 Common reason?
-Yes, they lied to you and they actually installed regular SATA drive.
-You can test SSD existence and speed by running simple test:
+Yes, they lied to you and they actually installed a regular SATA drive.
+You can test SSD existence and speed by running a simple test:

 dd if=/dev/zero of=sb-io-test bs=1M count=1k conv=fdatasync; rm -rf sb-io-test

 This will show you the speed of accessing the drive.
 If you find the number below 150 MB/s, be certain that it is not an SSD drive.
 If it is below 50 MB/s, it is a SATA drive that is having problems.